kotlin-orm/ktorm-docs/source/en/entity-dml.md

 values (?, ?, ?, ?, ?)
 ```

-It can be seen that the generated SQL contains all the non-null properties in the entity object, and if we remove the assignment of a property or set its value to null, then it's also removed from the SQL.
+It can be seen that the generated SQL contains all the existing properties in the entity object, and if we remove the assignment of a property, then it's also removed from the SQL.
 For instance, if we create the employee object with only a name given `Employee { name = "jerry" }`, then the generated SQL will change to `insert into t_employee (name) values (?)`.

 If we use an auto-increment key in our table, we just need to tell Ktorm which column is the primary key by calling the `primaryKey` function on the column registration, then the `add` function will obtain the generated key from the database and fill it into the corresponding property after the insertion completes.
 But this requires us not to set the primary key's value beforehand, otherwise, if you do that, the given value will be inserted into the database, and no keys will be generated.